 Sitting on the bench are activist judges, people who find themselves in a position of power and use it to change society.
 These judges have been instrumental in changing the dialogue around LGBT rights, women’s reproductive health, affirmative action, and more.

 The judiciary branch is one of three branches that make up our government system, and these activists are using their power to challenge other institutions.
 For example, a judge ruled against Trump’s travel ban because he was acting outside his authority–the president cannot legally ban immigrants from entering the country based on religion alone.

-Activists constantly give up their time to protect people from injustice, and this blog post will explore how activist judges are making it even more difficult.
+Activists constantly give up their time to protect people from injustice, and this blog post will explore how activist judges make it even more difficult.
 Judges who rule against the law or an individual’s right can be described as “activist.”

 These activist judges don’t care what the law says or what individuals need; they want to make a statement about whatever issue they are passionate about.
 This means that when activists go into court with cases related to police brutality, women’s rights, LGBTQ rights, immigration reform—anything really—they’ll face an opponent in a judge who has already made up their mind.

-It seems like activist judges try to do whatever they can for those who need it most, forgetting that sometimes this isn’t best for everyone else.
+Activist judges do whatever they can for those who need it most, forgetting that sometimes this isn’t best for everyone else.
 Judges should focus on upholding the law, not making up new ones.
 This country needs a judge who will make decisions based solely on facts and information found within the case – not personal feelings or beliefs about social issues.

-If you are interested in doing some deep-diving research, feel free to look up any of the following cases, and get back to us with your opinions on them.
+There are many important cases where an activist judge potentially ruled.
+If you are interested in doing deep-diving research, look up any of the following topics, and get back to us with your opinions.